Rebranding universities and changing the way they market.Market Study

 Or their University of Alabama, “Roll Tide” advertisement:

-The difference in quality these athletic commercials possess over the standard rebranding universities advertisement are easy to see.
+The difference in quality these athletic commercials possess over the standard rebranding universities advertisement is easy to see.

 Teams can easily help to reinforce a rebranding effort.
 The fervor and focus of a coach, as well as their players, can go a long way when defining a brand.
 Even if the ads are attracting viewers.